Phosters/terraform-beginner-bootcamp-2023/README.md

 ```

-Also one way we could approcah this is by using the `'gitpod.yml` file but the catch here is that your yml file shouldnt contain sensitve information
+Also, one way we could approach this is by using the `'gitpod.yml` file but the catch here is that your yaml file shouldn't contain sensitive information

 ## AWS CLI Installation
 AWS CLI is installed via the bash script with [aws cli linux installation link](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)